Marianne Ihlen: Legacy

-Initially, the title line read “Come on, Marianne” and was meant as an invitation to allow changes in their lives.
-Even before the separation from Ihlen, Cohen replaced the encouraging “come on” with the farewell greeting “so long”.
+Initially, the title line read "Come on, Marianne" and was meant as an invitation to allow changes in their lives.
+Even before the separation from Ihlen, Cohen replaced the encouraging "come on" with the farewell greeting "so long".

 The song "Moving On" from Cohen's posthumous 2019 album Thanks for the Dance is also a tribute to Ihlen.

 Norwegian journalist Kari Hesthamar won the 2006 Prix Europa for her 2005 radio documentary about Ihlen.
 In 2008, Hesthamar published her biography of Ihlen, So Long, Marianne.
 Ei Kjærleikshistorie; ECW Press published the English translation So Long, Marianne: A Love Story in 2014.

 In 2014, in a review of Lana Del Rey's third album, Ultraviolence, Alexandra Molotkow compared Del Rey's persona of surrender to Ihlen's account of her search for independence.
 Molotkow described Del Rey as an artist, fully in control of her career, who, paradoxically, had chosen a performing persona as a weak and helpless female, who sought to surrender to powerful men.
 According to Molotkow, who had just read Hesthamar's recently translated biography of Ihlen, even though Ihlen had the reality of the fantasy Del Rey shows in her videos, of the woman socially and economically reliant on a man, Ihlen has described how she became fully independent.
-According to Molotkow, Hesthamar's book is "the story of a remarkable woman who was a muse – who has, until now, appeared in history as a man’s idea – and how she found herself.
+According to Molotkow, Hesthamar's book is "the story of a remarkable woman who was a muse – who has, until now, appeared in history as a man's idea – and how she found herself.
 Often, the book reads as a caution against giving up your power."

-Her life and relationship with Cohen was depicted in Nick Broomfield’s 2019 documentary film Marianne & Leonard: Words of Love.
+Her life and relationship with Cohen was depicted in Nick Broomfield's 2019 documentary film Marianne & Leonard: Words of Love.

-In June 2019 a collection of more than 50 love letters written by Leonard Cohen to Ihlen were sold at auction by Christie’s for $876,000 with many selling for more than five times their pre-sale estimates.
+In June 2019 a collection of more than 50 love letters written by Leonard Cohen to Ihlen were sold at auction by Christie's for $876,000 with many selling for more than five times their pre-sale estimates.
 One letter sold for $56,250.

-Ihlen was a character in Polly Samson’s 2020 novel A Theatre for Dreamers about the bohemian circle on Hydra in the 1960s.
+Ihlen was a character in Polly Samson's 2020 novel A Theatre for Dreamers about the bohemian circle on Hydra in the 1960s.

+The television series So Long, Marianne, coproduced by Norway's NRK and Canada's Crave, stars Thea Sofie Loch Næss as Ihlen and Alex Wolff as Cohen.

+The band Bastille included a song titled 'Leonard & Marianne' in their fifth studio album & ('Ampersand') about the relationship between Cohen and Ilhen.